nullhack/openfaas-fastapi-template/README.md

 - [x] Add tests
 - [x] Add code coverage
-- [ ] Improve documentation
+- [x] Improve documentation
+- [x] Include more tests
-- [ ] Include more tests
+- [ ] Make the template more generic

-See the [open issues](https://github.com/nullhack/function/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/nullhack/openfaas-fastapi-template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->